Pagaya Technologies Ltd. (PGY) can beat the pack with these strategies

-In Tuesday’s session, Pagaya Technologies Ltd. (NASDAQ:PGY) marked $0.91 per share, down from $0.92 in the previous session.
-While Pagaya Technologies Ltd. has underperformed by -0.48%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PGY fell by -90.79%, with highs and lows ranging from $34.50 to $0.57, whereas the simple moving average fell by -79.57% in the last 200 days.
+As of Tuesday, Pagaya Technologies Ltd.’s (NASDAQ:PGY) stock closed at $0.83, down from $0.84 the previous day.
+While Pagaya Technologies Ltd. has underperformed by -0.62%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PGY fell by -91.59%, with highs and lows ranging from $34.50 to $0.57, whereas the simple moving average fell by -81.10% in the last 200 days.

 Sponsored